-Vaginitis is an inflammation of the vagina that is most often associated with irritation of the vulva, and is therefore called vulvovaginitis.
+Vaginitis is an inflammation of the vagina, usually associated with irritation of the vulva.

-It can be an irritation of the vagina or a vaginal infection due to a fungus, bacteria, virus or parasite.
+It can sbe a vaginal irritation, or a vaginal infection caused by a fungus, bacteria, virus or parasite.

 What causes vaginitis?

-In 50% of cases it is a vaginal mycosis which is due to a fungus, mostly candida albicans.
-Mycosis is therefore often of intestinal origin, or occurs following the use of antibiotics, estrogen-progesterone, pregnancy, diabetes, anemia, etc.
+In 50% of cases, it s's a vaginal mycosis caused by a fungus, usually candida albicans.
+Mycoses are therefore often of intestinal origin, or occur following the use of antibiotics, estrogen-progestogens, pregnancy, diabetes, anemia, etc.

-It can also be a vaginitis caused by parasites (Trichomas, ...: often transmitted by water, toiletries and during sexual intercourse)
+Vaginitis can also be caused by parasites (Trichomas, etc.: often transmitted by water, toiletries and during intercourse).

 Or viruses (genital herpes, ...)

-It should be noted that genital herpes, trichomonas vaginitis, chlamydia, mycoplasma, gonococcus, etc., are sexually transmitted infections (STI) during sexual intercourse.
+Note that genital herpes, vaginitis caused by trichomonas, chlamydia, mycoplasma, gonococcus, etc., are all sexually transmitted infections (STIs).

-However, vaginitis is not always of infectious origin, it can be due to irritation of the vaginal mucosa following the use of certain products not adapted to intimate hygiene, lubricating gel as well as a lack of lubrication during sexual intercourse, the use of certain means of contraception, or following the repeated use of antimycotic products.
+However, vaginitis is not always infectious in origin: it can be caused by irritation of the vaginal mucosa following the use of certain products unsuitable for intimate hygiene, lubricating gel, lack of lubrication during intercourse, the use of certain contraceptive methods, or repeated use of antimycotic products.
 Tampons can also cause vaginal discomfort.
-As well as if you are menopausal because the menopause often leads to vaginal dryness due to the reduction of hormonal secretions.
+The same applies to menopausal women, as the menopause often leads to vaginal dryness due to reduced hormonal secretions.

-Vulvitis can be caused by wearing synthetic or wet underwear for too long, tight pants that make unpleasant rubbing, sanitary napkins that tend to dry out the mucous membranes and irritate them, unlike organic cotton menstrual panties.
-Excessive hygiene or the use of products not adapted for the vulva can be responsible for vulvar sensitivity.
-Finally, if you suffer from eczema, psoriasis or lichen, you may also be more prone to vaginitis, as well as if you are menopausal as mentioned above.
+Vulvitis can be caused by wearing synthetic or damp underwear for too long, tight-fitting pants that rub unpleasantly, or sanitary towels that tend to dry out and irritate the mucous membranes, unlike organic cotton menstrual panties.
+Excessive hygiene or the use of products unsuitable for the vulva can also be responsible for vulvar sensitivity.
+Finally, if you suffer from eczema, psoriasis or lichen, you may also be more prone to vaginitis, as may menopausal women, as mentioned above.

 What are the symptoms of vaginitis?

-Vaginal discharge that has an unusual texture/smell/color/quantity: often whitish, thick and slimy if there is a fungus, fluid, copious, foul-smelling and gray or yellow if there is a bacterium.
-Finally, foamy and greenish if it is a parasite.
-However, this does not happen if the vaginitis is not infectious,
+Vaginal discharge with an unusual texture/odour/colour/quantity: often whitish, thick and sticky s'there's a fungus, fluid, abundant, foul-smelling and grey or yellow s'there's a bacterium s'there's a parasite.
+Finally, frothy and greenish s'it s'is a parasite.
+However, this does not occur if vaginitis is of non-infectious origin,

 Pain when urinating or difficulty urinating,

-Swollen, red and painful outer labia, and sometimes blisters
+Swollen, red and painful outer lips, sometimes with vesicles

 How is vaginitis diagnosed?

-If you notice one or more of these symptoms, we recommend that you see a health professional, whether it be your doctor, your gynecologist or your midwife, especially if you suffer from fever and abdominal pain at the same time.
+If you notice one or more of these symptoms, we recommend that you see a health professional, whether it's your GP, gynecologist or midwife, especially if you suffer from fever and abdominal pain at the same time.

-Indeed, vaginitis can evolve into an infection that develops on other organs such as the uterus or the fallopian tubes and this is a gynecological emergency.
-Bacterial vaginitis with chlamydia and gonorrhea, if not properly treated, can lead to peritonitis (an inflammation of the peritoneum) and infertility.
+Indeed, vaginitis can evolve into an infection that develops in other organs, such as the uterus or fallopian tubes, and this is a gynecological emergency.
+Bacterial vaginitis caused by chlamydia and gonococci, if poorly treated, can lead to peritonitis (inflammation of the peritoneum) and infertility.

-The health care professional will first examine the vulva and may also observe the vagina with a speculum, or collect vaginal secretions to identify the germ that caused the infection.
+The healthcare professional will first examine the vulva, and may also observe the vagina with a speculum lor collect vaginal secretions to identify the germ lcausing the infection.

 What treatments are available for vaginitis?

 Treatment depends on the type of infectious vaginitis involved.
-Most of the time, this is done with antimycotics or local antibacterial agents to be applied externally with a cream, or internally with one or more gynecological ovules.
-Oral medications can also be prescribed depending on the case: antifungals in case of recurrent candidiasis, antiherpetics in case of genital herpes, antibiotics adapted to the germs responsible for vaginitis.
+In most cases, local antimycotics or antibacterials are applied externally with a cream, or internally with one or more gynecological ovules.
+Oral medications may also be prescribed, depending on the case: antifungals for recurrent candidiasis, antiherpetics for genital herpes, antibiotics adapted to the germs responsible for vaginitis.

-In some cases (he or she has symptoms), the sexual partner should also be examined and treated, because some infections can be transmitted during sexual intercourse.
+In some cases (he or she has symptoms), the sexual partner should also consult a doctor and be examined, or even treated, as certain infections can be transmitted during sexual intercourse.

-If it is an irritation, it is advisable to remove any type of product that may contain allergens (shower gel/soap, condoms, anti-fungal products, intimate wipes, etc.) and to apply vegetable oil such as sweet almond, jojoba, evening primrose, coconut to moisturize and reduce local discomfort.
+SIn the case of irritation, it is advisable to remove any products that may contain allergens (shower gel/soap, condoms, anti-fungal products, intimate wipes, etc.) and apply vegetable oils such as sweet almond, jojoba, evening primrose or coconut to moisturize and reduce local discomfort.

-If you often suffer from vaginitis, we advise you to
+If you often suffer from vaginitis, we recommend :

-Avoid wearing synthetic underwear because it increases perspiration and maceration, which is conducive to the development of germs and promotes vaginal mycosis.
+Avoid wearing synthetic underwear, as this increases perspiration and maceration, which is conducive to the growth of germs and promotes vaginal mycoses.
 Prefer cotton

-Avoid frequent intimate hygiene and the use of unsuitable products containing perfumes (only one vulval cleansing per day): the pH of the vagina is not the same as that of the skin.
-Soap should be applied to the areas where there is or was hair, not more!
+Avoid over-frequent intimate hygiene and the use of unsuitable products containing perfumes (only one vulval cleansing a day): the pH of the vagina is not the same as that of the skin.
+Soap should be applied to areas where there is or was hair, and no more!

-When using the toilet, wipe from front to back and not the other way around
+In the bathroom, wipe from front to back, not the other way around

-Do not shower internally because the vagina cleans itself
+Do not douche internally as the vagina s'self-cleans'.

 Dry the vulva well after washing

-- Apply vegetable oil to the vulva if necessary, after each cleaning.
+- Apply vegetable oil to the vulva for comfort, if needed, after each cleansing.

-Avoid the use of tampons and pads and prefer to use organic cotton menstrual panties, and if you have no choice, change them as often as possible
+Avoid using tampons and pads, preferring organic cotton menstrual pants, and if you have no choice, changing them as often as possible.

-Avoid using antibiotics which tend to modify the vaginal flora and contribute to the appearance of fungus.
+Avoid a succession of antibiotic treatments, which tend to alter the vaginal flora and contribute to lthe appearance of fungi.
 If you must use these treatments, remember to take probiotics to replenish the vaginal flora.

-Wear a condom as much as possible during sex to avoid transmission of STIs.
-You can also have regular screenings
+Wear a condom as much as possible during intercourse to prevent the transmission of STIs.
+You can also have regular screening tests

-- If infections are frequent, prefer oral treatment.
-Do not hesitate to ask for a vaginal swab before starting treatment.
-This sample can be taken as a self-sample.
+- If infections are frequent, oral treatment is preferable.
+Don't hesitate to ask for a vaginal swab before starting treatment.
+This can be done by self-sampling.